DanOlinski/Scribble/README.md

 ## Starting up the app
 #### Go into your WSL shell terminal (if you are wising WSL), navigate into the folder where the wordpress site is located, run the command `docker-compose up -d` (this will create the images (wp and mysql) and start up a server in a docker container). visit `http://localhost:8000/` to view the website.
-- If you are running wordpress in the system por the first time, you'll be prompted with a setup page. enter the requested info.
+- If you are running wordpress in the system for the first time, you'll be prompted with a setup page. enter the requested info.
 #### To edit your wp page go to `http://localhost:8000/wp-admin/` username and password are both set as admin.
 #### To access phpMyAdmin go to `http://localhost:8080/` Username is `root` and password is `password` (these are set up in the `docker-compose.yml` file)

 ## Run sass compiler
 #### In order to compile sass stylesheet during development you need to run `npm i` from within the `customtheme-child` folder to install all necessary dependencies, using the WSL Shell terminal(if you are using windows).
 #### Secondly run the command; `npm run compile` (this will open a process that will automatically compile any changes you make in the `./WORDPRESS_SITE/wp-content/themes/customtheme-child/styles/style.scss` file)
+#### This website doesn't have a schema file yet, so you'll have to go to php my admin served at `http://localhost:8080/`
+- Create a new database, name it `scribble`
+- Create a new table with 3 columns, name it `notes`
+    - Column1 = id (type: bigint 20.
+Under index: chose PRIMARY, check the A_I(auto increment) button)
+    - Column2 = use_id (type: INT 50)
+    - Column3 = notes(type: VARCHAR 500)